 Have you ever woken up with a stiff neck or sore back from sleeping on your pillow?
-If so, it may be time to change out the old one for a new pillow.
-Picking the right pillow is essential because if not done correctly, you could end up feeling worse in the morning than when you went to bed!
-This article will talk about how to pick the perfect pillow and why it’s worth investing in a good quality one.
+If so, it may be time to change the old one for a new pillow.
+Picking the right pillow is essential because if not done correctly, you could feel worse in the morning than when you went to bed!
+This article will discuss picking the perfect pillow and why it’s worth investing in a good quality one.

 We will go over the importance of proper spinal alignment, what features a pillow should have and which types are best for you.
-We’ll also talk about some of our favourite eco-friendly pillows on the market, made from quality materials without toxic chemicals like flame retardant or formaldehyde.
-When it’s time to buy your next pillow, here are some things to keep in mind!
+We’ll also talk about some of our favorite eco-friendly pillows on the market, made from quality materials without toxic chemicals like flame retardant or formaldehyde.
+When it’s time to buy your next pillow, here are some things to remember!

 When You Should Replace a Pillow